donutrj/heartbreaker/content/Supporting Docs/Spells.md

 + Duration: (sum) minutes

 Target creature is afraid of you for duration, requiring a Willpower Save to act against you.
 The caster can target multiple creatures, dividing dice between them before rolling.
+# Flock
++ Range: 20'
++ Target: Shadows
++ Duration: One hour

+(Sum) birds swarm to your area.
+The birds will follow your orders.
+They act as a swarm with (sum) HP, 12 AC, and may make an attack with + (count) to hit, dealing 1d4+(sum) damage on a hit.
+They will depart within an hour.
 # Fogbank
 + Range: Touch
 + Target: Area